rackerlabs/design-system/_docs/principles/accessibility.md

 ## Understanding accessibility

-An accessible UI is designed so that it can be *accessed* and used by people who suffer from a permanent or a temporary impairment.
-While visual impairments such as color blindness and lack of sight are two of the most obvious impairments to consider, an impairment can also be auditory, physical, or cognitive.
+An accessible UI is designed so that it can be *accessed* and used by people who experience a permanent or a temporary impairment.
+An impairment can be visual, auditory, physical, or cognitive.

 For example, a user who suffers from a concussion may experience difficulty processing information, so ensure that you write succinct on-page instructions and labels.
 A user who experiences hand tremors as a side effect to medication has difficulty operating a mouse, so design pointer targets so they are large enough.

-Designing for accessibility is best practice because you consider all users and not just those with a permanent disability.
+Designing for accessibility is a best practice when using Helix because your designs will be usable by everyone regardless of whether they have any impairments.

 The purpose of this document is to articulate guidelines that you can use when you design control panel page.
 The list of guidelines is not exhaustive.
 Refer to [Web Content Accessibility Guidelines 2.1 (WCAG)](https://www.w3.org/TR/WCAG21/) for a complete list of guidelines.